Dreaming381/Latios-Framework/Documentation~/Core/README.md

 Do the `[UpdateBefore/After]` attributes confuse you?
 Would you rather just see the systems ordered explicitly in your code within the group as they do in the editor windows?
 Would you like to decouple the systems so that they don’t reference each other?
+Would you like to switch back and forth between two system orderings?

-Well there’s a new way to order systems in the framework.
+If you answered “yes” to any of those, then you definitely want to try the new way to order systems in this framework.
 You can specify the system order explicitly using the `GetOrCreateAndAdd` API in `SuperSystem.CreateSystems()`.
 It is opt-in so if you prefer the injection approach you can do things that way too.

 See more: [Super Systems](Super%20Systems.md)

 ### EntityDataCopyKit

 Ever want to copy a component from one Entity to another using its `ComponentType`, perhaps obtained by comparing two entities’ archetypes?
-I did.
-So I wrote this.
-It uses evil reflection hacking magic to invade the ECS internals.
-But it also caches what it does so hopefully no GC.
+I did, so I wrote this.
+It currently uses cached evil reflection hacking magic to invade the ECS internals, but this will be converted into Burst-friendly mechanisms in the future.

 ### Conditional System Updates

 Unity does this thing where it tries to look at your EntityQueries and decide if your system should update or not.
 While it’s certainly cute that Unity cares about performance, you as the programmer can make much better decisions.
-Turn off Unity’s logic with the [AlwaysUpdateSystem] attribute and turn on your own by overriding ShouldUpdateSystem.
+Turn off Unity’s logic with the `[AlwaysUpdateSystem]` attribute and turn on your own by overriding `ShouldUpdateSystem()`.

 You can also use both mechanisms if Unity’s logic is not interfering but you also want to further constrain the system to a specific scene or something.
 I do